Russia Rains Attacks On Ukraines Kharkiv Region After Launching Offensive - UrduPoint

 Russia Rains Attacks On Ukraine's Kharkiv Region After Launching Offensive

-Ruski Tyshky, (APP - UrduPoint / Pakistan Point News - 14th May, 2024) Russia on Monday pummelled towns and villages in Ukraine's northeastern Kharkiv region days after launching a surprise ground offensive over the border, forcing thousands to evacuate.
+Ruski Tyshky, (APP - UrduPoint / Pakistan Point News - 14th May, 2024) Russia pummelled towns and villages in Ukraine's northeastern Kharkiv region on Monday, days after launching a surprise ground offensive over the border that has forced thousands to evacuate.

 The Ukrainian army acknowledged Russia was "achieving tactical success" after launching a ground assault on Friday that has sparked the evacuation of almost 6,000 people.